stej07033/BANK_LOAN_SQL/README.md

 ---

-# 🔎 FILTER ANALYSIS

-The project also supports filtering the analysis based on loan grade.

-## Grade A Analysis
+# 🔎 Grade A Filter Analysis

 '''
 SELECT